 Susan Cancelosi was named associate dean of Wayne State University Law School in summer 2017 after having served as interm associate dean since August 2016.
+She was appointed senior associate dean in December 2019.

 Previously, Cancelosi, who joined the Wayne Law faculty in 2006, served as an associate professor of law, teaching trusts and decedents' estates, federal income taxation, elder law and employee benefits.
 Her research focuses on employment-based retiree benefits, both health and pension.
 She speaks regularly on benefits-related topics involving the elderly.